 As our population ages, human healthcare problem put an increasing socioeconomic burden on society.
 Despite the rapid progress in the bioelectronics field, the underlying causes of many biological and neurological conditions remain mostly unclear due to the complexity of the system.
 Naturally, there is a need to develop reliable engineering tools capable of sensing and modulating the cellular/neural activities.
 As a solution, we are interested in developing the technologies/devices with multi-modalities such as optical, electrical, magnetic, and ultrasonic for bio and neuro-related applications.
 Specifically, we are developing various kinds of interfaces from fiber-based optoelectronic probes to nanomaterials for neuromodulation.

-(contents are slightly different each other)
+(contents are somewhat similar but slightly different each other)

 Interfaces & Wearable Biosensors